 First-party cookies are small data files stored on a user's device by the website they visit.
 If the website is example.com, first-party cookies will be considered those set from the main domain example.com and all subdomains blog.example.com, app.example.com, etc.

 They are used to store information about the user's preferences, such as login credentials, language preferences, and shopping cart items.
-Because first-party cookies are set by the website being visited, they are considered "first-party" and are generally not subject to the same privacy restrictions as third-party cookies.
+Since first-party cookies are set by the website being visited, they are considered "first-party" and are generally not subject to the same privacy restrictions as third-party cookies.

 Third-party cookies are those set outside of your domain.
 For example, when facebook.com or google.com set cookies on the domain example.com, these are considered third-party.
 Third-party cookies are often set by advertisers or tracking companies to collect information about a user's behavior across multiple websites.